LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 [^3]: Not actually annoying because the key concept was to replace traditional neural networks with these kinds of systems.

-Residual neural networks are neural networks were sequential layers trying to model additive changes to the output of the previous layer rather than strictly just taking the previous layer as an input and pumping out a new output. e.g.
+Residual neural networks are networks were sequential layers try to model additive changes to the output of the previous layer rather than strictly just taking the previous layer as an input and pumping out a new output. e.g.

 $$\begin{align}
 \mathbf{h}_{t+1} = \mathbf{h}_t + f(\mathbf{h_t}, \mathbf{\theta}_t),